 If your remote is the 9-volt style and you want to be absolutely sure it will survive this mod, you can purchase the 5.1 volt zener diode (in the parts list) from Radio Shack, and install it in series with the positive power wire going to the remote.
 See photo G. The zener will drop 5 volts, meaning if you supply 12 volts, the remote sees 7 volts.
 In most cases the car's electrical system will be supplying 13.5 to 14 volts, so the remote will operate on 8.5 to 9 volts, right in the 'normal' voltage range for a 9-volt device.

-9-volt battery clip attached to the original clip.
-This is an easy way
+This photo shows a 9-volt garage remote with a spare 9-volt battery clip attached to the original clip.
+This is an easy way to make the power connection.

-to make the power connection.
 The diode is soldered into the positive wire, which is BLACK.
 The RED wire is negative.
-When using the 9-volt clip the polarity gets reversed. |

 You cannot use a regular diode, you must use the zener diode specified.
 A regular diode will not work at all if you wire it like I have shown.
 If you wire it backwards, it will work, but it will only drop 0.7 volts instead of the 5 volts like the zener does, so there's no benefit.